ExpressAI/EaaS_API_dev/docs/source/index.rst

 Welcome to EaaS API's documentation!
 =======================================================

-EaaS stands for "Evaluation as a Service".
+EaaS stands for "Evaluation as a Service."
 It is an open-source framework for facilitating evaluations for various NLP tasks.
-It offers a wide variety of functionalities including
+It offers a wide variety of functionalities, including

 * Basic scoring functionality for system outputs.
 * Fine-grained evaluation